lucacrippa88/watson-assistant-php/README.md

 3. Edit CSS to fit in your web application's graphics

+## Outcome

+Here some screenshots of the outcome, in both desktop and mobile screens.

 ## Tutorials

 Please find tutorials on how to train Watson Assistant here: link to come (Italian, but with English interface)